ezEngine/docs/docs/editor/editor-views.md

 ## Render Modes

 Render modes are used to visualize different aspects of the scene.
-The can be useful for debugging rendering issues, see potential performance hotspots, or easier edit a dark scene.
+They can be useful for debugging rendering issues, see potential performance hotspots, or easier edit a dark scene.

 Most 3D viewports allow you to switch the rendering mode through a drop down menu.